A clear, repeatable structure that teachers and children can trust.

 - Explaining Data: Statistics, charts, tables, and interpretation

-- Dangerous Maths: Pure number problems, algebra, number patterns, and longer investigations where the answer won’t come quickly or in a straight line, and sometimes there isn’t a single right answer at all
+- Dangerous Maths: Pure number problems, algebra, number patterns, and investigations

 How they connect